Tourism in Karnataka: Eco-tourism

-The districts of the Western Ghats and the southern districts have popular eco tourism locations.
-Some of the popular locations include Kudremukh, Madikeri and Agumbe.
-Karnataka boasts of the highest elephant Gaur bison and tiger population (greater than 6000, 8000 and 400 respectively) in India.
-Its forests hold some of the largest remaining populations of the endangered tiger and leopard.
+The districts of the Western Ghats and the southern districts are home to several popular eco-tourism locations, including Kudremukh, Madikeri and Agumbe.
+Karnataka is notable for having the highest populations of elephants, Gaur bison, and tigers in India, with numbers exceeding 6000, 8000 and 400 respectively.
+The state's forests are vital habitats for endangered species such as tigers and lepards.

-Eco-tourism is a very popular activity in the state.
-Karnataka leads other states in eco-tourism.
-Jungle Lodges & Resorts, a state-run organisation has camping and safari facilities in several wildlife sanctuaries.
-Private safari providers have sprung up in several places along the western ghats.
+Eco-tourism is a significant activity in Karnataka, with the state leading others in this sector.
+Jungle Lodges & Resorts, a state-run organization, offers camping and safari facilities in several wildlife sanctuaries.
+Additionally, private safari providers have emerged in various locations along the Western Ghats.